polodev/datawookie/content/blog/2013-05-18-introducing-r-plots-of-numerical-variables.md

 ---
-id: 95
-title: 'Introducing R: Plotting numerical variables'
-date: 2013-05-18T10:38:33+00:00
 author: Andrew B. Collier
-layout: post
+date: 2013-05-18T10:38:33Z
 excerpt_separator: <!-- more -->
+id: 95
 tags:
 - ggplot2
 - hexbin
 - histogram
 - '#rstats'
 - scatter plot
 - Visualisation
+title: 'Introducing R: Plotting numerical variables'
+url: /2013/05/18/introducing-r-plots-of-numerical-variables/
 ---

 In the [previous installment](http://www.exegetic.biz/blog/2013/05/introducing-r-descriptive-statistics/) we generated some simple descriptive statistics for the National Health and Nutrition Examination Survey data.
-Now we are going to move on to an area in which R really excels: making plots and visualisations. <!-- more --> There are a variety of systems for plotting in R, but we will start off with base graphics.
+Now we are going to move on to an area in which R really excels: making plots and visualisations. <!--more--> There are a variety of systems for plotting in R, but we will start off with base graphics.

 First, make a simple scatter plot of mass against height.

-{% highlight r %}
+{{< highlight r >}}
 plot(DS0012$height, DS0012$mass, ylab = "mass [kg]", xlab = "height [m]")
-{% endhighlight %}
+{{< / highlight >}}

 This clearly shows the relationship between these two variables, however, there is a high degree of overplotting.